-Formal education programs in carpentry, construction management and inspection can teach students how to build safe structures, oversee building projects and make sure that building codes and regulations are followed.
-The three universities featured below offer undergraduate programs in construction-related areas; students at the University of Oklahoma and Virginia Polytechnic Institute can pursue graduate degrees in civil engineering and construction science, among other technical fields of study.
+These are some of the top schools that offer programs in construction management, carpentry, and inspection at the undergraduate or graduate degree levels.
+Students have many options in picking programs with different areas of study and degree options available.
+Formal education programs in carpentry, construction management, and inspection can teach students how to build safe structures, oversee building projects, and make sure that building codes and regulations are followed.
+The universities featured offer undergraduate programs in construction-related areas.
+Students at the University of Oklahoma and Virginia Polytechnic Institute can pursue graduate degrees in civil engineering and construction science, among other technical fields of study.

-The Myers-Lawson School of Construction at the Virginia Tech (officially called Virginia Polytechnic Institute) offers a Bachelor of Science (B.S.) in Building Construction or Construction Engineering and Management.
-At the graduate level, students can earn a Master of Science (M.S.) in Building Construction Science and Management or Civil Engineering (MSCE).
+The Myers-Lawson School of Construction at the Virginia Tech (officially called Virginia Polytechnic Institute) offers a Bachelor of Science in Building Construction or Construction Engineering and Management.
+At the graduate level, students can earn a Master of Science in Building Construction Science and Management or Civil Engineering.
 They also offer a Ph.D. in Civil Engineering Construction and one in Environmental Design and Planning.

 |School Highlight: The Haskell and Irene Lemon Division of Construction Science focuses on collaborative learning and innovative teaching.|

-The College of Architecture at the University of Oklahoma (OU) offers a B.S. in Construction Science that has been accredited by the American Council of Construction Education (ACCE).
+The College of Architecture at the University of Oklahoma (OU) offers a Bachelor of Science in Construction Science that has been accredited by the American Council of Construction Education (ACCE).
 This competitive program takes only 35 students each year.
-Graduate students can pursue an M.S. in Construction Management.
+Graduate students can pursue a Master of Science in Construction Management.
 Programs are designed to prepare students for work in construction management and integrated design.
-In the undergraduate program, students take classes in residential and large-scale civil construction, construction drawing and economics, surveying and project planning.
+In the undergraduate program, students take classes in residential and large-scale civil construction, construction drawing and economics, surveying, and project planning.

 |School Highlight: BYU's program combines theory-based instruction and hands-on learning.|

-Brigham Young University in Provo (BYU) includes the Fulton College of Engineering and Technology, through which students can earn a B.S. in Construction Management.
-Program emphasis is on business management, engineering, architecture and construction technologies.
-Qualified graduates will be happy to know that the program has a nearly 100% placement rate in the industry.
+Brigham Young University in Provo (BYU) includes the Fulton College of Engineering and Technology, through which students can earn a Bachelor of Science in Construction Management.
+Program emphasis is on business management, engineering, architecture, and construction technologies.
+Qualified graduates will be happy to know that the program has a 90% placement rate in the industry.

 |Louisiana State University||Over the last 15 years, graduates of the Construction Management program in the College of Engineering have enjoyed a nearly 100% job placement rate||Baton Rouge, LA|